merteldem1r/OpenCV-Core/README.md

 - **Course**: [OpenCV University](https://opencv.org/university/)
 - **Implemented by**: [Mert Eldemir](https://github.com/merteldem1r)

 **NOTE**: To manipulate code and see the results first download the respective images and documents.
-On each moduel folder run the `download_assets.py` script
+On each module folder run the `download_assets.py` script

 ### Module 1: Getting Started With Images